 Allied Team Training for Parkinson’s™ (ATTP)

-The Chicago ATTP has been developed in collaboration with the International Parkinson’s Movement Disorder Society (MDS) Pan American Section (PAS), and the Parkinson's Foundation, to increase knowledge of Parkinson’s disease and build capacity for comprehensive inter-professional care in the treatment of Parkinson’s disease.
+The Vancouver ATTP™ has been developed in collaboration with PF and MDS-PAS to increase knowledge of Parkinson’s disease (PD) and build capacity for comprehensive interprofessional care in the treatment of Parkinson’s disease.

 - Participate effectively as an interdisciplinary or inter-professional team member

 - Identify challenges associated with Parkinson’s disease and side effects of the medication

 - Discuss how to support a person with Parkinson’s disease and the person's care partners in self-management

 - List key characteristics of early, middle and late stage Parkinson’s disease

 - Describe the unique and complementary role of each discipline in your care team

 - Identify strategies for building inter-professional networks and community partnerships

 Accreditation Statement for MDs, PAs, NPs, Nurses, OTs, PTs, LCSW/LMFT/LMHC, SLPs